For everything else, there’s…Apple Pay

 Apple Pay was released worldwide last weekend as a feature of the new iPhone 6 and 6 Plus.
-With over 10 million units sold before stores closed on Sunday night, the equivalent of the entire population of New York City and Philadelphia combined will be soon equipped with the ability to hold up their phones to pay for goods and services at point of sale vendors or pay for in app purchases using a thumbprint.
-It is the in app purchases that we are most excited about becasue the hidden force behind many of these transactions will be none other than Authorize.Net.
+With over 10 million units sold before stores closed on Sunday night, the equivalent of the entire population of New York City and Philadelphia combined will be soon equipped with the ability to hold up their phones to pay for goods and services at point of sale vendors or pay for in-app purchases using a thumbprint.
+It is the in-app purchases that we are most excited about because the hidden force behind many of these transactions will be none other than Authorize.Net.

 If you would like to add Apple Pay as an option to your app but don’t have Authorize.Net, we would be happy to help you figure it all out.
 If you already have a qualifying Authorize.Net account, but need help integrating it with Apple Pay or would like to learn more about this option, we invite you to read more here or give us a call at (207) 772-9737.
 We are always happy to help!